Chubtoad5/hat_detector_web/README.md

 3. Your **Azure Computer Vision credentials** (Key and Endpoint).
 4. The URL for your **RTSP stream** (if you plan to use it).
 5. A USB camera plugged in and accessible via /dev/video0
-6. When using USB camera, it is recommended to update the system and rebooting before installing to avoid potential driver issues:
+6. When using USB camera, it is recommended to update the system and rebooting before installing to avoid potential driver issues

 ```
 sudo apt update && sudo apt upgrade -y